It’s a long-standing question. Can Apple computers get viruses?

 While Apple does go to great lengths to keep all its devices safe, this doesn’t mean your Mac is immune to all computer viruses.
-So what does Apple provide in terms of antivirus protection?
-Let’s take a look along with some signs that your Mac may be hacked and how you can protect yourself from further threats beyond viruses, like identity theft.
+So, does what Apple provide in terms of antivirus protection?
+Let’s take a look, along with some signs that your Mac may be hacked and how you can protect yourself from further threats beyond viruses, like identity theft.

 Signs that your Mac may be hacked

-Whether hackers physically sneak it onto your device or by tricking you into installing it via a phony app, a sketchy website, or a phishing attack, viruses and malware can create problems for you in a few ways:
+Whether hackers physically sneak it onto your device or by tricking you into installing it via a phony app, a sketchy website, or a phishing attack, viruses and malware can create problems for you in a couple ways:

 - Keylogging: In the hands of a hacker, keylogging works like a stalker by snooping information as you type.

 - Trojans: Trojans are type of malware that can be disguised in your computer to extract important data, such as credit card account details or personal information.

 - Cryptominers: Similar to trojans, this software hides on a device.
 From there, it harnesses the device’s computing power to “mine” cryptocurrencies.
 While cryptomining is not illegal, “cryptojacking” a device without the owner’s consent is most certainly illegal.